Delays in aid continue for unemployed workers one year into the pandemic

 Throughout the pandemic, unemployed workers have reported long delays waiting for jobless aid, claims canceled under suspicion of fraud, and other issues that have caused them to be dropped from unemployment rolls, revealing weaknesses in a system meant to be a critical lifeline for people without the support of an income.

 Michigan is one of a couple of states that has pushed some people off unemployment programs, according to local news reports.
-In Michigan, automatic triggers reduce how long individuals can collect aid after the state unemployment level drops below 8 percent, an issue that has nothing to do with the stimulus.
+Automatic triggers in Michigan reduce how long individuals can collect aid after the state unemployment level drops below 8 percent, an issue that has nothing to do with the stimulus.

-Caldwell, the bartender, has heard about so many problems with the Michigan unemployment system over the pandemic, that he considers himself fortunate to have only experienced a problem after a year of collecting unemployment without issue.
+Caldwell, the bartender, has heard about so many problems with the Michigan unemployment system during the pandemic that he considers himself fortunate to have only experienced a problem after a year of collecting unemployment.

 “I’ve been lucky, because there’s a lot of people in Michigan that have had issues just getting the money this whole time,” he said.

-Caldwell lives with his fiancé, who is still employed, her mother, and his seven-year-old daughter, and says it’s been a struggle to stay up to date on their payments, even with the aid flowing.
+Caldwell lives with his fiancee, who is still employed, her mother and his 7-year-old daughter.
+He says it’s been a struggle to stay up to date on their payments, even with the aid flowing.

-The federal supplements that have been authorized by Congress — $600 a week that lasted until the end of July, and then $300 week from January until now — have been a critical lifeline, he said, helping them stay mostly above water on payments of their mortgage, which has been in forbearance although they’ve still been making payments when they can.
+The federal supplements that have been authorized by Congress — $600 a week that lasted until the end of July, and then $300 a week from January until now — have been a critical lifeline, he said, helping them stay mostly above water on their mortgage, which has been in forbearance although they’ve been making payments when they can.

-When asked about Caldwell’s claim, Michigan’s Department of Labor and Economic Opportunity said that some workers needed to re-submit their claims after they are pushed off of extended benefits, to qualify for the extensions in the latest stimulus.
+When asked about Caldwell’s claim, Michigan’s Department of Labor and Economic Opportunity said that some workers need to resubmit their claims after they are pushed off extended benefits, to qualify for the extensions in the latest stimulus.

-Erika Benison, 42, has been on and off unemployment insurance over the past year from her job as the food and beverage director of a golf course in the Chicago suburbs, as demand for her job has waxed and waned amid the public health scare.
+Erika Benison, 42, has been on and off unemployment insurance over the past year from her job as the food and beverage director of a golf course in the Chicago suburbs, as her employer’s need for her to work has waned and waxed during the pandemic.

-She said the extra $600 weekly bonus that lasted from the beginning of the pandemic through July helped her and her husband stave off the forced sale of their home.
+She said the extra $600 weekly payment that lasted from the beginning of the pandemic through July helped her and her husband stave off the forced sale of their home.

-“We stockpiled money to so we never had to deal with that again,” she said.
+“We stockpiled money so we never had to deal with that again,” she said.
 “Covid was a blessing.”

 They’re on better footing now, she said, but still living month to month.

-She was frustrated when the extra $300 in federal unemployment bonus, authorized in the December stimulus package, stopped showing up in her account the last few weeks, dropping her weekly payment down to the $225 she gets from the state.
+She was frustrated when the extra $300 in federal unemployment, authorized in the December stimulus package, stopped showing up in her account in recent weeks, dropping her weekly payment to the $225 she gets from the state.

 Worse yet, she couldn’t figure out what was stopping the payment, after searching online and scouring a letter the state sent her flagging a potential eligibility problem with her claim.

-“They never have a problem explaining you’ve been bumped, but they don’t explain why you’ve been bumped,” said Benison who found others facing the same problem in the Facebook group Illinois Unemployment Group.
+“They never have a problem explaining you’ve been bumped, but they don’t explain why you’ve been bumped,” said Benison, who found others facing the same problem in the Facebook group Illinois Unemployment Group.

 George Wentworth, a former unemployment administrator for the state of Connecticut who is an expert on state systems, said that any delays now are the product of a complicated set of problems.